 This is a bonus edition of the members-only SLUDGE REPORT, for the launch week of The Brick House Coooperative.
-To read more like these, please support our non-profit reporting by becoming a Sludge member.

 In the build-up to Election Day, interest spiked again in how the country could rid itself of a founding flaw and finally abolish the Electoral College.
 The undemocratic anachronism responsible for the outcomes of the 2000 and 2016 presidential elections again threatened to overturn the popular vote.

 Cries rose up on social media for Congress to take up a Constitutional amendment and bury the abomination once and for all.
 “Abolish the Electoral College” op-eds were dusted-off: on its 19th Century scandals, on the many 20th Century attempts at repeal, and on how it is really time for a more democratic election process in America.

 The Electoral College thoroughly distorts our politics, but politicians in many battleground states evidently prefer it to a national principle of one person, one vote.
 That’s a problem because the likeliest path to passing a Constitutional amendment for a new process requires a two-thirds majority in both the U.S. House and Senate, and approval by at least 38 of 50 state governments—a high bar.